VinuVenkatesh/Spring-boot-Hackathon/PROBLEM.md

     • Ensure you have used clean code and project structure to ensure that maintainability has been considered.
     • Use Swagger UI / Postman to submit the details to the REST controller to test the post endpoint.
     • Run the all endpoints.
-    • Push your code to gitlan and add mentor to your repo for review
+    • Push your code to gitlab and add mentor to your repo for review